min2ha/ukwa-site/content/target/43599/index.en.md

   "subject": "EU Referendum"
 }

-# Committee to Project Journalists (CPJ):   Press freedom at risk as EU struggles to match action with values

 An article concerned with press freedoms in the EU, claiming that the EU fails to protect freedom of the press when member states restrict journalists.